-The proper National Numbering Plans management: Regulators might prepare a mechanism to ensure the proper use of NDCs with MNOs in order to avoid different types of fraud including Wangiri, call masking and spoofing.
+The proper National Numbering Plans management: Regulators might prepare a mechanism to ensure the proper use of NDCs with operators in order to avoid different types of fraud including Wangiri, call masking and spoofing.

 The Application of WTSA Res.
 91: All member states are invited by this Resolution to “pursuant to the relevant ITU T Recommendations, to make available information on the presentation of their national numbering plans and amendments thereto in a timely manner, so as to ensure that the electronic repository remains up to date.”

+Regulators should assign short code PRN, different from ordinary operators range

+Publishing of Premium Rate Numbers: Regulators may mandate telecom operators to publish the premium rate numbers, accessible from their network along with charging rates, on their website or in common national or international database.

+Publishing of PRN numbering ranges: Regulator may publish PRN in official national and international information resources.

+Fixing Ceiling rates: In order to protect interests of end subscribers and telecom operators, regulators may evaluate fixing of some ceiling rates which can be applied for providing premium rate services using PSTN and PLMN.

+Strong Implementation of Recommendation ITU-T E.157 and relevant ITU-T Recommendations: this methodology is helping to mitigate telecommunications fraud in general not only Wangiri fraud.

+Advanced telecommunication management and signaling systems: Manufacturer may implement short call CDR detection in every telecommunication management and signaling system.

+Agreements between networks, that foresee monitoring high traffic peaks with unanswered calls and tracking calls form originating network to destination.

+(______________________)

 Annex 2